alinex/node-error/README.md

         view: true          # view code sources or not
         before: 2           # number of lines to show before the referenced one
         after: 2            # number of lines to show after the referenced one
+        compiled: false     # show also code of compiled code
+        all: false          # show code of all lines or only the first
         modules: false      # show code within node_modules
-        all: false          # show all code or only from origin

       # Display of the errors cause if there is one
       cause: